../

 sudo chroot --userspec 1000:1000 rootfs /rg --version

-Some applications, especially those in dynamic languages like Python, heavily rely on using dlopen to dynamically load .so files.
-These files cannot be found using ldd and thus cannot be packaged using this method.
-Although one could also use strace to analyze system calls and see exactly which files the program opened, it is still difficult to ensure that all dynamically linked libraries are copied and loaded.
+Some applications, especially dynamic languages like Python, rely heavily on `dlopen` to dynamically load `.so` files.
+These files cannot be queried with `ldd` and cannot be packaged in this way.
+Although `strace` can be used to analyze system calls and see exactly which files the program has opened, it is still difficult to ensure that all dynamic link libraries are copied and loaded.

-Therefore, this method is generally only suitable for compiled languages, such as C/C++, Go, Rust, Haskell, and so on.
+Therefore, this method is generally only suitable for compiled languages, such as C/C++, Go, Rust, Haskell, etc.